 OK, with all of that out of the way, let’s look the routine:

 I suggest at least one complete rest day between workouts, preferably more.
-Those who read my articles know I talk alot about recovery.
-You won't grow if you haven't recovered from your last workout, it's that simple.
+Those who read my articles know I talk a lot about recovery.
+You won’t grow if you haven’t recovered from your last workout.
+It’s that simple.
 I also suggest training each muscle once a week.
-I talk to guys all the time that train 6 days a week, each muscle twice or even three times a week, and rest just one day out of seven.
-Unless you're a professional bodybuilder, I just don't see how you can possibly recover from that much work.
-Remember, and I've said this before, you don't grow from how often you workout but from how well you recover.
+I talk to guys all the time that train 6 days a week.
+They train each muscle twice or even three times a week.
+They rest just one day out of seven.
+Are you a professional bodybuilder, or Superman?
+I just don’t see how you can possibly recover from that much work.
+Remember, and I’ve said this before, you don’t grow from how often you workout but from how well you recover.

 If, on a scheduled training day, you’re still sore from the last time, you should wait one more day, or until you’re not sore, before training again.

 Rep Variation Training – Day 1 – Legs, Abs